Tremont Avenue station

 The Tremont Avenue station is an express station on the IND Concourse Line of the New York City Subway.
 Located at the intersection of East Tremont Avenue and Grand Concourse, it is served by the D train at all times and B train weekdays only.
 It has three tracks and two island platforms.

+History

+This station was built as part of the IND Concourse Line, which was one of the original lines of the city-owned Independent Subway System (IND).
+The route of the Concourse Line was approved to Bedford Park Boulevard on June 12, 1925 by the New York City Board of Transportation.
+Construction of the line began in July 1928.
+The station opened on July 1, 1933, along with the rest of the Concourse subway.